yorkshire-imaging-collaborative/yorkshire-imaging-collaborative.github.io/src/groups/msk.md

 ---
 title: Musculoskeletal
-excerpt: Skeletal imaging and intervention.
+excerpt: Musculoskeletal and spine diagnostics and interventions
 subtitle: Musculoskeletal (MSK) radiology is a large subspecialism of general radiology concerning the diagnostic imaging of bones, joints, ligaments and tendons as well as skeletal manifestations of other diseases.
 It also encompasses a wide gamut of interventional procedures used predominantly to reduce inflammation, pain and increase function.
 MSK is sufficiently large to contain a number of sub-interests in its own right represented within this group.

 tags: